 Did I say battle?
 This was more like a duel with white gloves being slapped around each others faces.
 Let’s just say it wasn’t a classic.
 In fact for the fifteen or so Lewes fans in attendance it will fade into the background rather quickly.
 The manner of defeat to a team at the bottom of the league was concerning enough without factoring in a fifth penalty conceded in just six games.

+With time almost up I did manage to claim a small victory of my own.
+I completed my hatrick of ball touches, edging Deaks out 3-2 in a nail biter.
+Wolfie would be so jealous.
 The why’s and wherefore’s can be asked all night.
 We know that Steve King was deeply unhappy with this performance, yet the Rooks someone retained their fifth spot despite only taking five points from a possible fifteen so far in November.
 The only consolation was that 33 minutes after the final whistle I was back at TBIR Towers with a cup of tea and the love of a beautiful woman.
 But don’t tell CMF just yet.
 July 2011

 After 20 months in charge, Grays and Julian Dicks went their separate ways back in May.
 Dicks felt he could and should be managing at a higher level, and as recently as last weekend he confessed so to the Non League Paper, expressing his disappointment that former team mates such as Paolo Di Canio with no previous managerial experience at all had been given the chance at Swindon Town.
 The new Grays era is being managed by ex-Thurrock manager Hakan Hayrettin and judging by their attacking start, with ex-Lewes striker Jean-Michel Sigere causing a threat they will be one to watch this season.